weaviate/weaviate-io/developers/weaviate/api/rest/objects.md

 💡 This endpoint is meant for individual object creations.

-If you have a whole dataset that you plan on importing with Weaviate sending multiple single requests sequentially comes at a large cost:
+If you plan on importing an entire dataset, it's much more efficient to use the [`/v1/batch`](./batch.md) endpoint.
+Otherwise, sending multiple single requests sequentially would incur a large performance penalty:

 1. Each sequential request would be handled by a single thread server-side while most of the server resources are idle.
 In addition, if you only send the second request once the first has been completed, you will wait for a lot of network overhead.
 1. It's much more efficient to parallelize imports.
 This will minimize the connection overhead and use multiple threads server-side for indexing.
 1. You do not have to do the parallelization yourself, you can use the [`/v1/batch`](./batch.md) endpoint for this.
 Even if you are sending batches from a single client thread, the objects within a batch will be handled by multiple server threads.
 1. Import speeds, especially for large datasets, will drastically improve when using the batching endpoint.
-1. Go to the [`/v1/batch`](./batch.md) endpoint.

 #### Method and URL